Ottermad/ottermad.github.io/_posts/2021-12-24-Deutsch-Algorithm.md

 To make it easier we're going to write i and j directly in their binary representations.

 We can think of our vectors $$\ket{00},\ket{01}..$$ as column vectors with all zeros apart from in one place.
-This means they pick out out a column of Hadamard matrix.
+This means they pick out a column of the Hadamard matrix.

 For example $$H_2\ket{00}$$ is the first column the Hadamard matrix.
 So we can write this as: